Surface and Subsurface Mapping Equipment

 Aerial surveying, ground surveying, and geophysical equipment owned by the Department of Archaeology is available for research projects conducted and/or approved and overseen by BU Archaeology faculty.
 The list of available equipment is as follows:

-Aerial Surveying Equipment
+Aerial Surveying and Imaging

 Ground Surveying Equipment